 Are You a Natural Nurturer?

-Have you ever wondered why you are drawn to being a caregiver, teacher, parent or rescuer?
+Editor's note -have you ever wondered why you are drawn to being a caregiver, teacher, parent or rescuer?
 Archetypes are universal patterns of behavior that, once discovered, help you better understand yourself and your place in the world.
-In her new book, Archetypes: Who Are You?, visionary author Caroline Myss gives an in-depth portrayal of The Caregiver: one of the primary archetypes.
+In her book, Archetypes, visionary author Caroline Myss gives an in-depth portrayal of The Caregiver: one of the primary archetypes.
 See if you resonate with any of the characteristics below.
 Don't miss Caroline's talk today at The Hay House World Summit, where she talks more about the power that archetypes have in your life.

 Bottomless wells of strength and stamina, Caregivers are born first responders—often among the earliest to show up at disasters, volunteering their time, energy, and resources to assist those whose lives have been turned upside down by floods, tornados, or other natural or manmade crises.
 Whether the crisis is a skinned knee or a home destroyed by fire, the Caregiver will be there in an instant with Band-Aids, a blanket, and TLC.